The Domination Game - Book cover

 When Davis walked into the room, the last thing he had expected was a female consultant.
 He straightened out his jacket as he approached Yancy and the woman for introductions.

-When he got closer, he knew who she was immediately, and his smile became conceited.
+When he got closer, he recognized her immediately, and his smile turned smug.
 This woman was already making a play for him.
 That’s why she was at the club that night.

 She acted like she didn’t recognize him, but he knew that she did as she introduced herself.
 And that made him smile even more.

-After their introductions were made, he leaned back on the desk with his arms crossed, watching her as she and Yancy talked about when she thought she could give them an update on the proposal she’d be working on.
+After their introductions were made, he leaned back on the desk with his arms crossed, watching her as she and Yancy discussed when she thought she could give them an update on the proposal she’d be working on.

 “I think I should have everything wrapped up nicely for you in three to four weeks’ time, Mr. Clark,” she told him confidently as she got up.